beauraines/toggl-cli/README.md

 ```
 ### Environment Variables

 Configure your environment, with environment variables or a `.env` file in the project root.
-Environment variables will take precedence over a config file
+Environment variables will take precedence over a config file.

 1. `TOGGL_API_TOKEN` (required)
 2. `TOGGL_DEFAULT_WORKSPACE_ID` (required)